petlenz/tmech/README.md

 ## Introduction

-`tmech` is a C++ library for the numerical analysis of physical effects with symbolic compile time differentiation.
+`tmech` is a C++ library for the numerical study of the physics of continuous materials using tensors

 `tmech` provides